A Valid Whale Beach Theory Must Explain All Consistent Observations and Also Connect Both Modern and Ancient Beachings

 When pushed back to sea, stranded animals often return to shore, or are found re-stranded further downstream from the original site.

 Beached whales are most often sighted in the early morning by the first visitors indicating that beachings tend to occur at night.
 On the other hand, strandings that occur inside an inlet or bay, and in backwater areas, generally occur during low tide when the water recedes from under the whales.

 Whale Beaching Theories

 The idea that mass stranded whales follow a sick leader or pod member into the shallow water was first proposed in 1945 by Dr. Leonard Gill, the director of the South African Museum.
 Even though this concept is quickly dismissed by a stranding event in which small groups of animals from the same pod strand at different times over a period of several days, the idea is still promoted at every stranding.

 Folks continue even today to wonder where the leader is when whales from the same pod are found scattered along a 20-mile stretch of beach.
 In other words, whale scientists can not even identify the leader yet they still spout this nonsense even today.
 This theory offers no explanation for season variations in stranding patterns, no reason why there is an increase in night strandings, no explanation for why re-floated animals often re-strand downstream, no reason why strandings do not occur in heavy seas, nor why all the adult members of the pod are usually seriously ill.
 Besides, suicide over sickness in a leader violates all known evolutionary principles.
-A suicide gene would disappear in less than 5 generations.
+A suicide gene would have disappear in less than 5 generations.

 Follow the Leader an Old Idea!

-However, according to 5,000-plus online newspaper articles about stranded whales, and a hundred different videos like the one below, modern whale scientists still repeat this old concept over and over again.
+However, according to 5,000-plus online newspaper articles about stranded whales, and a hundred different videos like the one below, modern whale scientists still repeat this ancient concept over and over again.
 They say that these pod leaders and/or navigators go ashore because they can no longer stay afloat.